MatthewLavine/Terminal-Emulator/README.md

 Terminal-Emulator
 =================

-This is a basc Unix terminal emulator written in Javascript.
+This is a basic Unix terminal emulator written in Javascript.

 Currently it contains:
 - Basic Unix commands